lgilders/shopify-snippets/README.md

 ### Back-to-Top Button
 Add a back-to-top button on each page to enable users to return to the top of page wherever they are on any given page.

+### Product Recommendations
+Add a section to each product page to display a random group of related products.
+See this [documentation](https://help.shopify.com/en/themes/customization/products/features/recommend-related-products#edit-your-theme-code-to-recommend-products-sectioned-themes-specific) for more information.